 The JULU or Johns ULU was designed by John Campbell and is modeled after the Alaskan ULU.
 This is a very useful cutting tool design that dates back to prehistory.
-The fist ULUs that where found where made from stone and painstakingly knapped into their shape.
+The fist ULUs that have been found were made from stone and painstakingly knapped into their shape.
 While seemingly simple, this design took quite some time to develop the final product.
-It went through many changes thought its time on the drawing board as well as a few different prototypes.
+It went through many changes throughout its time on the drawing board as well as a few different prototypes.
 After a few attempts of working with the design, it has arrived at what it is today.
 The JULU is a very compact and highly utilitarian blade.
 From cutting leather to scraping hides and raw plant matter for making cordage it has proven to be very useful in the field.
 This blade is also useful while in the kitchen or while preparing food at camp.
 The design is meant to also be held like a discoid blade making gutting and skinning a breeze.

 Photo by Travis Henry, Click to check out his YouTube channel

-The Arizona Bushcraft JULU is a neck knife designed to worn around the neck for Everyday Carry.
+The Arizona Bushcraft JULU is a neck knife designed to be worn around the neck for everyday carry.
 It is also small enough to fit as an extra blade in just about any kit imaginable.
 By hafting the blade to a stick this can give you two options.
 The first is a small chopping tool useful for plants other small tasks.
 Second is a vertical handle allowing the blade to be used as a round knife or even a scraping tool for a myriad of uses.
 Don’t let its small size and round shape fool you, this is one useful tool to have on hand.

 1095 high carbon steel